MailTape/MailTape-v1/_posts/2019-06-02-James-Brandon-Lewis.md

 episode_URL: 'http://mailta.pe/360/james-brandon-lewis/'
 ---

-<p id="introduction"> This morning we are delighted to welcome well-versed saxophonist [James Brandon Lewis](http://www.jblewis.com) to select three Sunday morning tunes with us.
+<p id="introduction"> This morning we are delighted to welcome well-versed saxophonist and composer [James Brandon Lewis](http://www.jblewis.com) to select three Sunday morning tunes with us.
 <br><br>
 [Felbm](https://felbm.com/), just some piano notes, a little jazzy and minimalist.
 Some cool stuff with electro sounds that comes from his native Holland.
 Some beautiful things, like the spring coming or the warmth of the sun on our faces.
 </p>